grange85/ahfow-www/collections/_posts/2007/2007-11-20-video-luna-23-minutes-in-brussels.markdown

 - video
 tags: []
 ---

-<p>This is actually a vanity post pretending to be real!
+This is actually a vanity post pretending to be real!
 This is the credits from the only film I've ever been (and am ever likely to be) in the credit sequence of!
-My namecheck is 4 minutes and 8 seconds in if you don't wnat to watch the whole video :)</p>
+My namecheck is 4 minutes and 8 seconds in if you don't wnat to watch the whole video :)

 {% ahfowvideo "81Sv57rbujA" "" %}

-<p>Obviously this is from the excellent Tell Me Do You Miss Me which would make a nice xmas gift if you're stuck for pressies for loved ones...</p>
+Obviously this is from the excellent Tell Me Do You Miss Me which would make a nice xmas gift if you're stuck for pressies for loved ones...

 <ul>
 <li>Buy Tell Me Do You Miss Me from A Shop Full of Wishes (US)</li>
 <li>Buy Tell Me Do You Miss Me from A Shop Full of Wishes (UK)</li>